The unsteady overtopping of barriers by gravity currents and dam-break flows: Introduction

 We now turn our attention to unsteady incident currents, which have been less extensively studied. \citet{ar_Greenspan_1978} investigated the collision of a `dam-break' flow with a barrier.
 Their study established an asymptotic expression for the initial deepening of the fluid layer adjacent to the barrier following the collision.
 This analysis has been significantly extended by \citet{ar_Skevington_F002_SemiInf_Wall} to provide a quasi-analytical calculation of the reflection of the flow by the barrier, revealing the rate at which the fluid deepens and the energy losses by the reflected bore. \citet{ar_Greenspan_1978} also provided numerical simulations of their model of shallow water overtopping along with comparisons to experiment, though their model assumes that the surface elevation of the fluid is constant on the incline of the barrier, and this requires an unphysical assumption about the dissipation of energy as the fluid flows up the incline (see \cref{sec:overtop_app_constsurface}).

 In the present work the focus is on the unsteady collision of currents from lock-release and dam-break initial conditions with a barrier.
 In particular, we explore how the overtopping dynamics change over time, that is the transitions between subcritical, supercritical, and blocked flow, and how the evolution of these dynamics depends on the dimensionless parameters of the problem.
-In addition, we are interested in how the barrier traps the released, and we calculate the portion of a finite release that remains upstream of the barrier.
+In addition, we are interested in how the barrier traps fluid, and we calculate the portion of a finite release that remains upstream of the barrier.

 The paper is structured as follows.
 In \cref{sec:overtop_PF} we develop a shallow water model of the collision, wherein the barrier is represented by a boundary condition that captures the energy conserving interaction, modifying the condition by \citet{ar_Cozzolino_2014} and generalising the condition by \citet{ar_Skevington_F001_Draining} (see \cref{sec:overtop_app_constsurface} for a discussion of conditions used by other authors).
 This boundary condition is studied in detail in \cref{sec:overtop_close} (with additional details in \cref{sec:overtop_app_Riemann}), classifying the type of solution seen locally to the boundary.
 This classification is similar to that in \cref{fig:ot:Baines_Davies_Regimes}, except we impose supercritical flow beyond the barrier, making the solution unique.
 We then proceed to classify the time evolving states seen in our dynamic collision process, when the barrier is sufficiently close to the release so the current is unaffected by its finite extent (\cref{sec:overtop_collision_close}), and when the barrier is sufficiently far so the current is in similarity form (\cref{sec:overtop_collision_far} using results from \cref{sec:overtop_PerturbShock}).
 We present numerical simulations of the shallow water model in \cref{sec:overtop_simulation}, where we examine how the portion of fluid that overtops the barrier depends on the parameters of the problem.
-Finally, in \cref{sec:overtop_experiment} we compare the predicted volume of overtopping with the experimental results of \citet{ar_Greenspan_1978}, showing a good correspondence.
+Finally, in \cref{sec:overtop_experiment} we compare our predictions with the experimental results of \citet{ar_Greenspan_1978} and \citet{ar_GonzalezJuez_2009b}, showing a good correspondence and validating the model.
 We conclude in \cref{sec:conclusion}.